MarcoMurphy2000/CMPG-323-Overview---35314389/README.md

 ✔️ Release <br />
 ✔️ Hotfit <br />

 When working on a personal project it is not always necessary to have this many branshes.
-Once I start working on my other projects, I may decide to change this branching strategy; however, I intend to keep this branching strategy with the idea of preparing myself for the real world where I will be working in a team that requires many branches before being able to push work directly to the main (production) branch.
+Once I start working on my other projects, I may decide to change this branching strategy; however, I intend to keep this branching strategy with the idea of preparing myself for the real world where I will be working in a team that requires employees to go through a procedure such as first working on a feature branch under the develop branch only having their work added to the main branch once it is production worthy.

 ## The use of a .gitnore file
 The reason for a gitignore file is because there are certain items in your project that you don't necessarily want published to your repository.These items could be credentials or files giving access to your databases and so forth.